Hebridean Sky

 History - construction and ownership

-The 114-passenger ship Hebridean Sky was under construction at the same time and in the same Italian yard as the other Noble Caledonia ocean ships (Island Sky, Caledonian Sky).
-In June 2012, APT (Australian Pacific Touring) bought 51% stake in Noble Caledonia, and thus became the shipowner.
-To all its passengers, the vessel offers complimentary wine at lunch and dinner, a professional guest speaker program and in-depth shore excursions included in cruise ticket prices.
+The 114-passenger Hebridean Sky was built concurrently with the other Noble Caledonia ocean ships (Island Sky, Caledonian Sky) at the same Italian yard.
+In June 2012, APT (Australian Pacific Touring) bought a 51% stake in Noble Caledonia, becoming the shipowner.
+The vessel offers passengers complimentary wine at lunch and dinner, a professional guest speaker program, and in-depth shore excursions included in cruise fares.

-After changing ownership and names several times, in June 2014, AP Touring (Australian cruise line) in a partnership with the UK-based travel company, Noble Caledonia announced that they had acquired the vessel.
-In October 2014, MV Sea Explorer joined the Noble Caledonia fleet, together with the other 2 former Renaissance sister ships - MS Caledonian Sky and MS Island Sky.
-The vessel had a drydock refit and refurbishment in April 2016 and was renamed to "MS Hebridean Sky" in 2017.
-Just like her sisters, the cruise ship is now fully equipped with Zodiac crafts allowing passengers to get the most out of the remote places in Scotland.
+After several ownership and name changes, in June 2014, APT (in partnership with Noble Caledonia) acquired the ship.
+In October 2014, MV Sea Explorer joined the Noble Caledonia fleet alongside the two other former Renaissance sisterships, MS Caledonian Sky and MS Island Sky.
+Following a drydock refit and refurbishment in April 2016, she was renamed "MS Hebridean Sky" in 2017.
+Like her sisters, the vessel is fully equipped with Zodiac crafts, allowing passengers to explore remote destinations, including the Scottish isles.

 Decks and Cabins

-The boat has 6 decks, of which 5 are passenger-accessible and with cabins.
-There are a total of 59 staterooms (providing max capacity 118 passengers), with the smallest cabins sized 20 m2 (215 ft2).
-All cabins are outside (oceanviews) and with en suite bathrooms.
-A total of 23 accommodations (in categories Deluxe and Suites) have private step-out balconies.
+The ship has 6 decks, of which 5 are passenger-accessible and with cabins.
+There are a total of 59 staterooms (maximum capacity 118 passengers), with the smallest cabins sized 20 m² (215 ft²).
+All accommodations are outward-facing with en suite bathrooms.
+A total of 23 suites (Deluxe and Suite categories) feature private step-out balconies.

-Most Hebridean Sky cabins are with double occupancy, but there are also lower deck accommodations with triple occupancy (family cabins with a sofabed).
-Standard cabin amenities include en suite bathroom (WC-toilet, shower, marble-top, washbasin, hairdryer), sitting area (mirrored dressing table/writing desk with chair, TV, DVD/CD player), spacious wardrobe, mini-bar, individually controlled air-conditioning.
+Most staterooms are double occupancy, though lower deck cabins with triple occupancy (family cabins with a sofabed) are also available.
+Standard amenities include en suite bathroom (WC, shower, marble-top washbasin, hairdryer), sitting area (mirrored dressing table/writing desk with chair, TV, DVD/CD player), wardrobe, mini-bar, and individually controlled air-conditioning.

-With a maximum of just over 100 guests and only one sitting, the cuisine onboard Hebridean Sky is of consistently superior quality.
-Where possible, the chefs obtain local produce or buy the catch of the day from passing fishing boats.
-Pre-dinner canapes and afternoon tea take place every day in either the lounge or out on the Lido Deck.
+With just over 100 guests and single-seating dining, the cuisine onboard Hebridean Sky is consistently of high quality.
+Where possible, chefs source local produce or purchase the catch of the day directly from fishing boats.
+Pre-dinner canapés and afternoon tea are served daily in the lounge or on the Lido Deck.

-When dining, guests are able to choose their seating arrangements, whether that be joining a table of 4 to 6 other passengers outside on the Lido Deck or whether enjoying meals in the a la carte restaurant.
-Those traveling alone are seated with other like-minded travelers.
-In the main dining room, breakfast is buffet-style, with certain items cooked to order.
-Lunch and dinner are a la carte 5-course.
-A selection of wines is included with both meals to further enhance the dining experience.
+Guests may choose their dining arrangements, whether joining a table of 4–6 passengers on the Lido Deck or enjoying meals in the à la carte restaurant.
+Solo travelers are seated with other guests.
+In the main dining room, breakfast is buffet-style with made-to-order options.
+Lunch and dinner are 5-course à la carte meals, with wine included to enhance the experience.

-The beautifully designed public spaces of Hebridean Sky include a large lounge with piano, stylish bar, sun deck, enclosed panoramic viewing deck, library, and small gym.
-The ship carries a fleet of Zodiacs, available for accessing remote shores and islands and equipped to offer scuba diving.
+Public spaces include a large lounge with piano, stylish bar, sun deck, enclosed panoramic viewing deck, library, and a small gym.
+The ship carries a fleet of Zodiacs, used for landings on remote shores and islands, and is equipped for scuba diving.

 Itineraries

-Hebridean Sky itinerary program is based on cruises to Patagonia and the Chilean Fjords from Ushuaia to Valparaiso-Santiago/Guayaquil, Panama Canal cruises, exploration voyages to the islands of England, Wales, Northern Ireland, Scotland.
+The Hebridean Sky itinerary program features cruises to Patagonia and the Chilean Fjords from Ushuaia to Valparaiso-Santiago/Guayaquil, Panama Canal transits, and exploration voyages to the coasts and islands of England, Wales, Northern Ireland, and Scotland.

-In early-October 2020, Noble Caledonia revealed two new Hebridean Sky cruise itineraries scheduled for September-October 2022 that focus on Italy's islands in the Mediterranean Sea.
-The 9-day "Italy and her Islands" voyage (September 2022) is accompanied by guest speaker Captain Peter Hore and visits the Italian islands Sardinia, Sicily and Elba, combined with 2 days on France's Corsica Island.
-Two departures in October 2022 were scheduled for the 8-day "Circumnavigation of Sicily" itinerary.
+In early October 2020, Noble Caledonia announced two new itineraries for September–October 2022 focusing on Italy’s Mediterranean islands.
+The 9-day “Italy and Her Islands” voyage (September 2022) featured guest speaker Captain Peter Hore and visited Sardinia, Sicily, and Elba, with two days on France’s Corsica.
+Two departures in October 2022 were scheduled for the 8-day “Circumnavigation of Sicily” itinerary.

 Photos of Hebridean Sky